napari/napari/docs/naps/2-conda-based-packaging.md

   more developers are aware of them and familiar with them, and how to create packages for them.
 Conda in contrast presents a community education challenge.
+* Even with a well-developed community of practice among napari and napari plugin developers, some significant industry-provided packages, such as Apple's tensorflow-metal, may *never* be available no conda-forge.
 * Although the conda-forge review process is an advantage with regards to correctness and reliability, it presents a scalability challenge in the absence of broader community education about conda packaging.